-BNR 340 Adv Natural History
+Adv Natural History EEM 340

-An advanced course that focuses on natural history of flora and fauna in a specific country or region.
-It also focuses on the ecological dynamics of populations, communities, and ecosystems in the region.
-Case studies are drawn from a variety of systems including marine, freshwater, forest, grassland, alpine and other ecosystems.
-May be offered for variable credit from two to four semester hours.
-The title will be extended to describe the current country or region.
-May be taken more than once provided the regions differ.
+An advanced course focusing on natural history of flora and fauna in a specific country or region, as well as the ecological dynamics of populations, communities, and ecosystems.
+Case studies are drawn from multiple ecosystems including marine, freshwater, forest, grassland, and alpine.
+The title is extended to describe the current region.
+May be taken more than once if regions differ.

-BNR 360 Vertebrate Zoology
+EEM 360 Vertebrate Zoology